gregsaun/bear_extruder_and_x_axis/optional_parts/reverse_bowden/README.md

-# Bear X axis and Extruder
+# Bear X axis and Extruder (BearExxa)

 ## Reverse Bowden

 ### Introduction

 Reverse bowden has the advantage to reduce vibration and tension from the spool holder.
-The PTFE will create a smoother movement of the filament (and spool holder) and so improve print quality.
+It is also useful to guide the filament if the spool holder is not on top of the frame.

 The filament sensor cover can be used alone for MMU2.